If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “So you have heard me!” says the man.
 Shiori and Apricot look down from the side of a toppled building.
 Cortez pops his head out of a window climbing up onto the fallen wall.

 “Awaken!” the man with the book calls out.
-He holds up his white gloved hand.
+He lifts up his white gloved hand dramatically.
 Apricot can make out a star sown onto the back.
 Pointing his middle and index finger to the sky thunder calls out as a bolt of lightning strikes in the center of the stone circle.
 The winds roaring stronger, pushing the man back with its force.

 The ritualists struggle to stand firm against the winds.
 One stumbles, his black slacks catching fire immediately.
 A horrified scream escapes his mouth as the flames engulf his entire body.
 Rolling onto the ground he splatters like a crushed grape.
 The winds throw his remains colliding into another person who blows to pieces without so much as a cry.

 Cortez looks down at the site and then back at Shiori.
 “Well, if you’re not going to do anything.” he says tugging up on the black leather strap of his gun.

 Shiori firmly slaps the gun down from Cortez’s arm.
 “We are too late.
 We can’t stop it now.”